1. Types of Personal Information BassBlaster Collects

 > Keep all comments relevant to the particular topic or post where the comment is being posted.

 3. That said, we don’t have the resources to review every post on the site.
-If you see a post that you feel is inappropriate, please send an email with the URL of the post in question to admin AT BassBlaster DOT rocks.
+If you see a post that you feel is inappropriate, please send an email with the URL of the post in question to bassblaster AT bassblaster DOT com.
 We also can’t promise 100% consistency in administration of comments though we endeavor to do so.

-4. BassBlaster can and will not accept responsibility for information posted by anyone other than BassBlaster staff.
+4. BassBlaster cannot and will not accept responsibility for information posted by anyone other than BassBlaster staff.